sahandevs/JumpKingPlus/_docs/introduction.md

 When it comes to Custom levels, folders that this document refer to are meant to be inside `Jump King/Content/mods`.

 ### Common rules
 Level design in Jump King is a delicate balance between fairness and hardness.
 These rules are not only made to prevent unfair and impossible levels but to respect Nexile's original ideas on level design.
-Also in order to get your map approved on the site, these rules **need** to be followed.
+In order to get your map approved on the site, these rules **need** to be followed.

 <div class="intro" style="padding: 1.6em;">
     <ol>
-        <li><b>Screen transitions must be full jumps</b>; it would be unfair for a player not knowing how to jump over a new screen</li>
+        <li><b>Screen transitions must be full jumps</b>; it would be unfair for a player to not know how to jump to a new screen</li>
-        <li><b>Transition platforms should always work</b> (with a full jump) and they <b>must not be related to a specific position</b> in the platform before the transition to the new screen</li>
+        <li><b>Transition platforms should always work</b> (with a full jump) and they <b>must not be related to a specific position</b> on the platform before the transition to the new screen</li>
-        <li><b>Platforms must be bordered with a line</b> (with at least 1px)</li>
+        <li><b>Platforms must be bordered with a line</b> (with at least 1px) a line can look like anything as long as it's visible to the player (missing pixels, different colors, etc are allowed)</li>
         <li>Do not exaggerate with the Lost Frontier jumps (8px platform equals to 1px in the hitboxes file.
-No one likes 1px jumps, especially if there are one after another!</li>
+No one likes 1px jumps, especially if there are several in a row!</li>
     </ol>
 </div>